pintawebware/gulp-squeezeimg/README.md

 ### method :
 'convert or compress', default 'compress'
 ### to
-convert to format ( jp2, webp ) default 'webp'
+convert to format ( jp2, webp, avif ) default 'webp'
 ### rename
 rename image, default false  ( If true, the file name is assigned by the server )